AngryUEFI/AngryCAT/README.md

 Python tool to drive testing with AngryUEFI

+# Dependencies
+Uses uv as package manager, e.g. `pacman -S uv`.

+# Running
+`uv run path/to/script.py --arguments --for --script.py`
+* Not all files need extra packages, you might get away with plain python.
+* *Note* The experiments might not write fully valid json, check the end of the file and remove partial entries and add a closing `]` if needed.

 # Protocol

 AngryUEFI listens on a TCP port, default 3239, and receives commands from this script.
 This script sends a single command at a time.
 AngryUEFI sends back at least one message in response.
 AngryUEFI will never send data outside of this request/response flow.
 A request must be a maximum of 8204 = 8192+12 Bytes.
 Response messages are up to 1036 = 1024+12 Bytes.
 Text transmitted is UCS-2  unless otherwise noted due to UEFI using this encoding.
 For most text using python encoding `utf_16_be` should work.